 This goes to show that visual content is the most important element on Instagram.

-But despite the fact that Instagram is a social media platform driven by visual content, neglecting the Instagram captions is a big mistake.
-Your captions help add context to your posts so your audience can get a greater understanding of what it is you are trying to mediate to them.
+But despite the fact that Instagram is a social media platform driven by visual content, neglecting Instagram captions is a big mistake.
+Your captions help add context to your posts so your audience can get a greater understanding of what it is you are trying to mediate with them.

 A picture says more than a thousand words, but it is only with the help of an Instagram caption that you can make your post sing.